 Let us leave atonement theology,

 and live a Universal ism —

 The love of Life.

 Ron’s explanation of “Biophilism”

-In order to peacefully resolve current catastrophic threats to Life on our precious planet, humanity requires egalitarian and democratic societal organizations – including religious, political, and business organizations – which emphasize coexistence, compassion and cooperation over insanely unsustainable domination and exploitation of other people and other lifeforms by psychopathic billionaires.
+In order to avert current catastrophic threats to Life on our precious planet, humanity needs egalitarian societal organizations – beyond hierarchical religious organizations; we need democratically participatory organizations which promote and practice coexistence, compassion and cooperation over insanely autocratic domination and unsustainable exploitation of people and other lifeforms.

-As lovers of God and Nature, may we all envision and experience our true nature which is Universal LOVE!
+As lovers of God and Nature, let us communally remember, envision and experience our true spiritual Self-Identity, which is Universal and Eternal LOVE!

 And so may it be!

 “Perfection is a state in which things are the way they are,

 and are not the way they are not.